GabrielGRSilva/StaticSiteGenerator/content/index.md

 ![WoW logo](/images/wow.png)

 **I love World of Warcraft**.
 I've been playing it since 2012!
-And, "WoW", that's a long time!
+And, "WoW", that's a long time!!

 > "For the Alliance!"
 >